Gifts for the Hostess

 A thoughtful and useful hostess gift.

-10. Cocktail Infused Ice Cubes, $18 at Uncommon Goods
+10. Cocktail Infused Ice Cubes (Similar Style), $24 at Amazon

 These ice cubes offer an easy elevation to their cocktail offering.

 "That's what life is all about: Let's have a party.
 Let's have it tonight."

 1. Personalized Iron Trivet, $30+ at Melbe Creations